Ground Engineering

 Design

-The Motuoapa Wastewater Treatment Plant upgrade required construction of new infrastructure on soft ground close to the shores of Lake Taupo.
-The site consisted mainly of low-density pumice sands and gravels from Taupō eruption deposits — presenting a bearing capacity and settlement risk that ruled out conventional shallow foundation approaches without prior treatment.
-Pumice soils present specific challenges for conventional foundation design — low density, high abrasivity, and variable bearing capacity — making ground improvement a more appropriate and cost-effective solution than deep piling in this context.
+The new build Motuoapa water treatment plant upgrade required construction of new infrastructure on liquefiable soils close to the shores of Lake Taupo.
+The site consisted mainly of low-density pumice sands and gravels from Taupo eruption deposits — presenting a liquefaction risk that ruled out conventional shallow foundation approaches without prior treatment.
+Pumice soils present specific challenges for conventional foundation design — low density, highly abrasive, and high ground — making ground improvement a more appropriate and cost-effective solution than deep piling in this context.

-GSI was engaged by Marshall Projects to deliver In-Situ Mass Stabilisation (IMS) — a technique that mechanically mixes a cementitious binder into the existing soft soils in-place.
+GSI was engaged by Marshall Projects to deliver In-Situ Mass Stabilisation (IMS) — a technique that mechanically mixes a cementitious binder into the existing in-situ soils.
 GSI adapted its methodology to address the highly abrasive pumice conditions, adding steel facings to the mixing equipment.
-Laboratory binder trialling was conducted on site-specific soil samples before field works commenced, with results exceeding 2.1 MPa UCS, confirming the mix design parameters.
+Laboratory binder trials were conducted on site-specific soil samples before field works commenced, with results exceeding an unconfined compressive strength of 2.0 MPa, confirming the mix design parameters.

 Build